Biddy gave her a belt in the gob and left her sprawling on the floor

-- Inverted in Back to the Future Part III: Seamus McFly keeps counseling Marty about staying out of fights and keeping his cool, although this is probably because his own brother Martin was very much the embodiment of this trope.
+- Inverted in Back to the Future Part III: Seamus McFly keeps counseling his future great-great-grandson Marty about staying out of fights and keeping his cool, although this is probably because his own brother Martin was very much the embodiment of this trope.
 This didn't end well.

 - Captain America: The First Avenger: Dum Dum Dugan appears to be an Irishman who'll "always fight" as long as you pick up the tab.

 - Far and Away: Lower-class Irish are shown to be rowdy, with a love of wrestling and fighting.
 The local Irish-American boss is introduced bare-knuckle boxing for fun, and Joseph Donnelly, the male lead, is a young, hot-headed Irish immigrant who brawls his brothers and ends up fighting for money.
 This is all contrasted with the upper-class Irish, who behave like typical European gentry.

 - Alan Partridge: Alpha Papa: Man with a gun in the radio station?
 Not a problem.
 But as Alan says "He's Irish!"

 - The Deserter: Kaleb explains why to General Miles why he selected every member of his team, and what they're specific skills are.
 When Miles asks why he chose O'Toole, Kaleb simply responds "He's Irish".

 - A downplayed example in Sherlock Holmes: The music playing during Sherlock's boxing match is a traditional Irish song performed by Irish folk band The Dubliners.

 - Inverted in Seven Psychopaths.
 The cast is comprised mainly of murderous Americans, and the protagonist is an Irish immigrant and an Actual Pacifist.